 The actual size of a new building can either contribute to, or be in conflict with, the contributing structures in a historic district.
-Height and width are two primary considerations for making new buildings fit within a historic district.
+Height and width are two primary considerations for making new buildings fit within the context of a historic district.